0 Comment

 Comprehensive Guide for Engaging a Multi-Generation Workforce

-The workforce today comprises people from multiple generations, which creates diversity and great learning experiences due to the distinct perspectives each generation brings.
-At the same time, managing and engaging a multi-generation workforce can often prove to be challenging.
+Today’s workforce comprises people from multiple generations, creating diversity and great learning experiences due to each generation’s distinct perspectives.
+At the same time, managing and engaging a multi-generation workforce can often be challenging.

 An HR Guide to Recognizing Millennials at Work

-Each generation has its preferences in how they communicate, use technology and tools and even dress at work.
+Each generation has preferences in how they communicate, use technology and tools, and even dress at work.

-Hence, organizations should look at their talent management strategies to meet the interests, priorities, and expectations of each generation.
+Hence, organizations should review talent management strategies to meet each generation’s interests, priorities, and expectations.

 So, organizations should incorporate diversity and inclusion to benefit from a diverse yet unified workforce.